 William “Woody” Graham is a Supervising Staff Athletic Trainer and facility manager of the Jim Conboy athletic training room.
 Graham began his Air Force Academy athletic training career in April of 2005, and is currently responsible for the daily medical needs of the Air Force Falcon’s men’s basketball team.

-Prior to joining the Academy staff in 2005, Graham spent one season as the Head Athletic Trainer for the (then) Continental Basketball Association's Idaho Stampede professional basketball team.
+Prior to joining the Academy staff, Graham spent the 2004-05 season as the Head Athletic Trainer for the Continental Basketball Association's (CBA) Idaho Stampede professional basketball team.
 Before his time in Boise, he spent seven years at Kansas State University.
 Originally hired as the Athletic Trainer for men's basketball and women's rowing, Graham elevated to the Associate Head Athletic Trainer position which oversaw the daily operations of eight Olympic team sports, as well as the direct home and away medical coverage for the Wildcats' baseball and volleyball programs.

-Before that, Graham served as an Athletic Trainer and Strength and Conditioning Coach for the Men's USA National Volleyball Team from 1992-96.
-He has also worked as a volunteer select Sports Medicine Athletic Trainer for the United States Olympic Committee at the 1996 Olympic Games in Atlanta and the 1995 Olympic Festival in Colorado Springs and Boulder.
+Previous to his stay in Manhattan, Kansas, Graham served as the Athletic Trainer and Strength and Conditioning Coach for the USA Men's National Volleyball Team from 1992 through 1996.
+He also had the privilege to serve as a volunteer select Sports Medicine Athletic Trainer for the United States Olympic Committee at the 1996 Olympic Games in Atlanta, GA, and the 1995 Olympic Festival in both Colorado Springs and Boulder, CO.